nikitabobko/AeroSpace/CONTRIBUTING.md

 ## Spread the word

 Do you like the project?
-Does AeroSpace finally fix your problems with windows management on macOS?
+Does Airlock finally fix your problems with windows management on macOS?
 Good to hear it!

 * Spread the word in social networks!
 (Don't forget to share the link :) )
-* Talk about AeroSpace to your colleagues and friends
+* Talk about Airlock to your colleagues and friends
 * Write a blogpost about your workflows
 * Record a YouTube video

 ## Share your workflow and tips

-Submit your tips to [the Goodies page](https://nikitabobko.github.io/AeroSpace/goodies).
+Submit your tips to [the Goodies page](https://nikitabobko.github.io/Airlock/goodies).
 The source code of the page can be found in `./docs` directory

 ## Support the project financially